vitessio/website/content/en/docs/14.0/user-guides/vschema-guide/subsharding-vindex.md

 A common use case for a subsharding vindex is when a given entity’s data fits on more than one shard (e.g a large tenant in a SaaS scenario) and there is no suitable intermediary grouping construct.
-Storing that entity’s data across all shards will lead to scatter queries, which are especially expensive for keyspaces with large numbers of shards.
+Storing that entity’s data across all shards will lead to scatter queries.
+Scatter queries are especially expensive for keyspaces with large numbers of shards.

 An additional use case could be geo-sharding, where the data for a particular